E0: Enhancing Generalization and Fine-Grained Control in VLA Models via Tweedie Discrete Diffusion: Introduction

+For \textbf{multi-peaked} action distributions, discrete representations naturally preserve multiple valid modes without collapsing them into a single averaged prediction.
+For action generation mediated by \textbf{discrete symbolic tokens} in pretrained vision--language backbones, discrete action spaces enable representational and optimization-level alignment with token-based reasoning.
+Finally, the \textbf{effective finite resolution} imposed by real-world robotic control makes discrete abstractions well matched to the granularity at which actions can be reliably generated and executed.
+Collectively, these observations suggest that discreteness in action modeling follows naturally from the multi-peaked structure of actions, the token-based reasoning of VLA models, and the finite resolution of real-world control.

-These observations motivate a new perspective: to design an action modeling approach that (i) remains compatible with the symbolic structure of pretrained vision--language backbones, (ii) aligns with the quantized nature of real robot control, and (iii) supports high-resolution action vocabularies that capture fine-grained manipulations.
-To this end, we propose $\mathcal{E}_0$, a continuized discrete diffusion framework that formulates action generation as iterative denoising over Gaussian-noised one-hot action vectors (see Fig. \ref{fig-paradigm_comparison}(c)).
-By applying Gaussian noise directly to discrete action embeddings, $\mathcal{E}_0$ follows Tweedie's formulation and maintains forward--reverse consistency, avoiding the distributional mismatch inherent in mask-based diffusion.
+To this end, we propose $\mathcal{E}_0$, a tweedie discrete diffusion framework that formulates action generation as iterative denoising over Gaussian-noised one-hot action vectors (see Fig. \ref{fig-paradigm_comparison}(c)).
+By applying Gaussian noise directly to discrete action spaces, $\mathcal{E}_0$ follows Tweedie's formulation and maintains forward--reverse consistency, avoiding the distributional mismatch inherent in mask-based diffusion (see Appendix \ref{sec:fisher_equivalence} for additional analysis).
 Unlike AR-based methods, our approach supports arbitrarily fine discretization bins, enabling high-resolution action modeling beyond the constraints of language tokenizers.
-At the same time, by operating in a discrete space, $\mathcal{E}_0$ remains aligned with the symbolic representations used in pretrained VLM/VLA backbones \footnote{see Analysis in Section \ref{sec:vlm} of the appendix.}, strengthening semantic conditioning.
-Furthermore, because discrete diffusion models the true quantized nature of robot control, its Bayes-optimal denoiser captures the correct discrete action distribution and yields stronger generalization than continuous models \footnote{see Analysis in Section \ref{sec:Bayes} of the appendix.}.
+At the same time, by operating in a discrete space, $\mathcal{E}_0$ remains aligned with the symbolic representations used in pretrained VLM/VLA backbones, strengthening semantic conditioning.
+Furthermore, because discrete diffusion models the true quantized nature of robot control, its Bayes-optimal denoiser captures the correct discrete action distribution and yields stronger generalization than continuous models.

 To further enhance robustness, we introduce a spherical viewpoint perturbation augmentation that perturbs input observations based on the relative camera--scene geometry.
-This augmentation improves cross-view consistency and reduces sensitivity to camera shifts without requiring additional data collection, addressing a long-standing practical challenge.
+This improves cross-view consistency and reduces sensitivity to camera shifts without requiring additional data collection, addressing a long-standing practical challenge.